nikolalsvk/blog/content/blog/three-ways-to-avoid-duplicate-sidekiq-jobs/index.md

 end
 ```

 And that is it.
-You just have a similar implementation to what we described in
+You have a similar job implementation to what we described in
 the 'One Flag Approach' section.
 The job will be unique for 10 minutes, meaning
 no other job with the same arguments can be scheduled in that time period.

-Pretty cool one liner, huh?
+Pretty cool one-liner, huh?
 Well, if you have Enterprise Sidekiq and you just
 found out about this feature - I am truly glad I helped.
-But, most of us are
+Most of us are
 not going to use it, so let us jump into the next solution.

 ## 3. sidekiq-unique-jobs To The Rescue

 Yes, I know we are about to mention a gem.
-And yes, it has some Lua files in it
+And yes, it has some Lua files in it,
 which might put someone off.
 But bear with me, it is a really sweet deal you
 are getting with it.
 The [sidekiq-unique-job](https://github.com/mhenrixon/sidekiq-unique-jobs)
-gem comes with a lot of locking and other configuration options.
-Probably more
+gem comes with a lot of locking and other configuration options - probably more
 than you need.

 To get started quickly, put `sidekiq-unique-jobs` gem into your Gemfile, do